B2Bomber2/cse15l-lab-reports/Lab5.md

 ## Part 2 – Reflection

 <br />
 I found out that professors use bash scripts to test student submissions on GradeScope.
-I also found out that Java has a built in debugger that can run through code line by line.
+I also found out that Java has a built-in debugger that can run through code line by line.
 I thought that this process could be much more thorough than trying to figure out why a test case failed.
+Lastly, through attending lab sections, I learned how to appear like a hacker to my humanities major friends.